-How Can You Get a Free and Valid SSL Certificate for Your WordPress Website?
+How to Get a Free SSL Certificate For Your WordPress?

 What is HTTPS?

 Every website URL in the various browsers displays either “HTTP” or “HTTPS” at its start.
 But, the HTTP is an abbreviation for HyperText Transfer Protocol, while the S in the HTTPS in an abbreviation of Secure.
 This abbreviation explains the protocol that is used in the transfer of data between the website you are using and your browser.

 Besides that, HTTPS makes sure there is an encryption of all the communication that happens between the website you are observing and your web browser.
 Therefore, the transfer data information can only be seen by the sending and receiving computers.